NavirInc/Normes-De-Developpement-WordPress/README.md

 The goal of this guide is therefore to provide clear guidelines to the programmer.

 ## WORDPRESS THEME
-The WordPress theme is custom-built based on the Launchpad starter theme.
+The WordPress theme is custom-built based on the [Lunchpad](https://github.com/NavirInc/Launchpad) starter theme.
 This starter theme is developed internally and is inspired, among other things, by the [underscores](https://underscores.me/) theme.

-Launchpad and instructions for its use are available here: [Lunchpad](https://github.com/NavirInc/Launchpad)

 No visual builders are used.